-Unless otherwise noted, original receipts must be provided for hospitality functions and expense claims.
+Unless otherwise noted, receipts must be provided for hospitality functions and expense claims.
 If claiming receipted amounts, the receipts should itemize the purchases made including food and beverages.

-If a detailed receipt is not available, the claimant must provide a written statement, signed by the claimant and the approver, attesting to the following:
+If a detailed receipt is not available, the claimant must complete a Missing & Lost Receipt Declaration Form.